Find Top-Rated Heat Pump Installation Contractors in UK

 • Clean the outdoor unit every so often to remove leaves, dirt, and other obstructions.

-• Clean the evaporator and condenser coils to maintain optimal performance.
+• Inspect the coils to maintain optimal performance.

 How do heat pumps work in cold climates?